robkinyon/ruby-dsl-maker/README.md

 ")
 ```

-Refactor that a bit and we end up with:
+Pretty easy.
+We can even refactor that a bit and end up with:

 ```ruby
 class FamilyTree < DSL::Maker